I have PMR, and so do my mom and aunt... when first diagnosed, we had many questions about PMR for which we could not find good answers.

 What about PMR pain?
 Does it ever end?

-Since we don't know what causes PMR, we begin to associate it with its main symptom—pain—instead of thinking of it as an inflammatory disease.
+Since we don't know what causes PMR, we often associate it with its main symptom—pain—instead of thinking of it as an inflammatory disease.
 So for most sufferers, PMR = its aches, pain, stiffness, and other symptoms.

 - Those who take prednisone won't get rid of their pain entirely, but they can often control the dosage sufficiently to alleviate most of the pain, and the pain usually lasts, on and off, for 1 to 5 years.